 For example, imagine you own a business and pay a third party to use their parking garage for your 10 employees.
 You pay $100 per month for each of your employees to park in their garage amounting to $12,000 per year ($100 x 10 employees) x 12 months = $12,000.
 The $100 per month that you pay for each employee for parking is excluded under § 132(a)(5).
 None of the § 274(e) exceptions apply and the entire $12,000 is subject to the § 274(a)(4) disallowance.
 In this case, the employer cannot deduct any parking expenses.

 But not all is lost.
-IRS Notice 2018-99 clarifies that employer deductions related to the expense of parking benefits is disallowed, however, an employer may continue to deduct expenses related to the value of offering parking benefits.
+IRS Notice 2018-99 clarifies that employer deductions related to the expense of parking benefits are disallowed, however, an employer may continue to deduct expenses related to the value of offering parking benefits.

 While value and expense may be identical in some situations, that is not always the case, especially when we begin to look at the variety of ways that businesses, employees, and parking lot owners interact.